jose-zama/jose-zama.github.io/_posts/2015-07-29-web-sampling.markdown

 ###Common crawl Sampling algorithm

-The below algorithm shows how the sample is built.
-First it begins by randomly assigning how many records will be retrieved per index file.
+The below algorithm shows how the sample is built from a Common crawl collection.
+Starts by randomly distributing the numbers of records to be retrieved per shard index file.
 Then for every file, the similar procedure is done assigning how many records will be retrieved per shard.
-So for example if a index file was assigned to retrieve 10 records, these 10 records will be randomly assigned to its shards, and then the records are taken randomly from the shards.
+For example if a index file was assigned to retrieve 10 records, these 10 records will be randomly assigned to its shards, and then the records are taken randomly from the shards.

+{::comment}
+The number of shard index files are ... to get a random file the method used was...

+The number of shards are ... to get a random shard the method used was... number of shards per file are variable {:/comment}

 {% highlight python %}

-recordsToGetPerIndexFile(secondIndexFile,numberOfRecords) = getFileSampleWithRepeatedElements(indexCollection)

-for each secondIndexFile,numberOfRecords in recordsToGetPerIndexFile:
-	recordsPerShard(shard,numberOfRecordsPerShard) = getShardSampleWithRepeatedElements(secondIndexFile,numberOfRecords)
+SET i=0
+INIT all shardIndexFile.recordsToRetrieve = 0 //shard index files number of records to retrieve to zero WHILE i <= sampleSize
+	SET shardIndexFile = pick a random shard Index file from the Index Collection INCREMENT shardIndexFile.recordsToRetrieve by one
+	INCREMENT i by one
+ENDWHILE

-	for each shard,numberOfRecordsPerShard in recordsPerShard:
+FOR each shardIndexFile in Index Collection
-		sample.add(getRandomRecords(shard,numberOfRecordsPerShard))
+	SET i=0
+	INIT all shard.recordsToRetrieve = 0
+	WHILE i <= shardIndexFile.recordsToRetrieve
+		SET shard = pick a random shard from the shard Index file INCREMENT shard.recordsToRetrieve by one
+		INCREMENT i by one
+	ENDWHILE

+	SET records = GET random records from shard.
+The number of records to retrieve is the value of shard.recordsToRetrieve.
+	ADD records to sample

+END FOR

+WRITE sample records to file

 {% endhighlight %}